 If your paint is still usable, the best way to get rid of it is to share it with someone else.
 Post your paint on a community exchange site such as Craigslist, Nextdoor Kirkland, or Buy Nothing Kirkland.
 Even small amounts of paint might be suitable for craft projects – you never know what someone else might want!

-If you do not want to pay the recycling fee, you can dry out the paint and throw it away instead.
+If your can of paint is mostly dry or has a very small amount of paint left, you can dry out the paint and throw it away instead.
 Dry out paint by stirring in an equal part of kitty litter is the best option.

 Painting can be green, even when your paint is white!